 The Exchange believes its proposal will allocate its charges and credits fairly among its market participants.

-The Exchange believes that it is an equitable allocation to establish new transaction credits because the proposal will encourage members to increase the extent to which they add liquidity to the Exchange.
+The Exchange believes that it is an equitable allocation to increase the volume threshold to qualify for an existing \$0.0029 transaction credit because the proposal will encourage members to add displayed liquidity to the Exchange.
 To the extent that the Exchange succeeds in increasing the levels of liquidity and activity on the Exchange, then the Exchange will experience improvements in its market quality, which stands to benefit all market participants.